aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 the DICOM files is valid (CandID and PSCID of the candidate should correspond to the same subject in the database).

-INPUT: subject's ID information hashref, tarchive source location
+INPUTS: subject's ID information hashref, tarchive source location

 RETURNS: the candidate mismatch error, or undef if the candidate is validated or a phantom

 ### computeSNR($tarchiveID, $tarchive\_srcloc, $profile)

-Computes the SNR on the modalities specified in the Config table for a given tarchive.
+Computes the SNR on the modalities specified in the `getSNRModalities()` routine of the `$profile` file.

-INPUT: tarchive ID, tarchive source location, configuration file (usually prod)
+INPUTS: tarchive ID, tarchive source location, configuration file (usually prod)

 ### orderModalitiesByAcq($tarchiveID, $tarchive\_srcloc)

 Order imaging modalities by acquisition number.

-INPUT: tarchive ID, tarchive source location
+INPUTS: tarchive ID, tarchive source location

 ### getUploadIDUsingTarchiveSrcLoc($tarchive\_srcloc)

-Gets the upload ID form the mri\_upload table using tarchive's SourceLocation
+Gets the upload ID form the `mri_upload` table using the DICOM archive `SourceLocation` specified in the `tarchive` table.

-INPUT: tarchive's source location
+INPUT: DICOM archive's source location

 RETURNS: the found upload ID